In marketing, the primary goal is to send the right message to the right people at the right time using the right channel… right?

 Your top performing content can indicate what your users and target audience need and want.
 Web pages and blog posts with high clicks and super engagement rates are the ones that your target audience may be looking for.

 Once you have identified which of your content pieces performs ahead of the others, you can then create content that revolves around that theme or topic.
 Consider content formats as well.
-What formats did your users consume more?
+Which formats did your users consume more?
 Do they like eBooks, videos, or regular blog posts?

 Your top performing content can also provide insights about the context of your users and target audience so that you can create more personalized and tailored content.